rafambbr/YamlWebEditor/README.md

 - git clone https://github.com/gsilos/YamlWebEditor.git
 - easy_install pyaml flask paramiko
 - Edit web.py and set your prefered port
+- put the public ssh key for paramiko in the same folder where web.py is in.
 - Run: ./web.py
 - Point your browser to: http://localhost